 Morne Rouge beach is another favorite of ours.
 The white sand here not only looks beautiful, but its gentle gradient down into the water makes it a safe spot to swim and shore snorkel.
 This is regarded as one of the best snorkeling spots on the island too.

 However what also makes Grenada special is that it doesn’t feel like life revolves around tourism.
-In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon, nutmeg, turmeric, ginger, bay leaves and many others.
+In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.

 Nestled in Grenada’s lush hilly interior, is Belvedere Plantation – one of the island’s biggest spice plantations.
 A visit here will transport you back in time, and will also give you the chance to see, smell, and taste, this island’s famous exports.